-The Post-Baccalaureate Certificate and Verification Statement are only granted under the following circumstances (receipt of the Verification Statement allows a graduate to apply to write the exam to become a Registered Dietitian):
+The Post-Baccalaureate Certificate and Verification Statement are only granted under the following circumstances (receipt of the Verification Statement allows a graduate to apply to take the written exam to become a Registered Dietitian Nutritionists):

-1. Completes a minimum of 1200 supervised practice hours
+1. Completes a minimum of 1200 supervised practice hours/alternate supervised practice experiences

-2. Meets performance standards and receives a minimum satisfactory score (3/5) on all preceptor evaluations
+2. Meets performance standards and receives a minimum satisfactory score (3/5) on all CRDNs.

 3. Completes and receives a satisfactory score (70%) or above on all course assignments